nimroddanielmaayan/chrome-extensions/notes.md

   just like when interacting with any regular web page.

 - We have 3 main environments\JS scripts when developing a Chrome extension:

   - Popup
   - Options page
   - Service Worker

+- Note: When checking errors, sometimes we need to click "clear all" in order to remove the errors from the console.
+Otherwise they will stay there even after they are fixed

 ### Options Page